galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-viz-with-volcanoplot/tutorial.md

 ![Volcano plot labelling genes of interest](../../images/rna-seq-viz-with-volcanoplot/volcanoplot_custom_genes.png "Volcano plot labelling genes of interest")

+> ### {% icon question %} Question
+>
+> 1. How many of the genes of interest are significant?
+> 2. Which gene of interest is the most statistically significant?
+>
+>    > ### {% icon solution %} Solution
+>    >
+>    > 1.
+29/31 are significant, the genes with the red and blue labels.
+>    > 2.
+The Egf gene is the most statistically significant as it is nearest the top of the plot.
+>    >
+>    {: .solution}
+{: .question}

 As in the previous plots, genes are coloured if they pass the thresholds for FDR and Log Fold Change.
 The genes of interest in the file we supplied are labelled and also coloured red or blue if they pass the thresholds.
-Here all 31 labelled genes are significant (red or blue) except for two genes.
+Here all the genes of interest are significant (red or blue) except for two genes.
 One is the authors' gene of interest, Mcl1, and this result is expected, as they showed it's expression did change, but it was not significant at the transcription level.
-The other gene Gmfg, has an FDR very slightly outside the significance threshold we used of 0.01 (0.0105).
+The other gene Gmfg, has an FDR just very slightly outside the significance threshold we used of 0.01 (0.0105).

 # Conclusion
 {:.no_toc}